Klipper3d/klipper/docs/Bootloaders.md

 should be possible to flash using `stm32flash` on STM32F103 devices, and `dfu-util` on STM32F042/STM32F072 devices.
 See the previous sections in this document for instructions on these flashing methods, substituting `canboot.bin` for the file name where appropriate.
-The CanBoot repo linked above provides instructions for building the bootloader.
+The CanBoot repository linked above provides instructions for building the bootloader.

 The first time CanBoot has been flashed it should detect that no application